 NORD is very grateful to Anne W. Lucky, MD, Children's Hospital of Cincinnati, Brett Koplen, Executive Director, DebRA of America, Inc., and Geraldine Kelly-Mancuso, RN, DEBRA Nurse Educator, Cincinnati Children's Hospital Medical Center, for assistance in the preparation of this report.

 - epidermolysis bullosa simplex

 - junctional epidermolysis bullosa

 Epidermolysis bullosa (EB) is a genetic skin disorder characterized clinically by blister formation from mechanical trauma.
-There are three main types with additional sub-types identified.
+There are four main types with additional sub-types identified.
 There is a spectrum of severity, and within each type, one may be either mildly or severely affected.
 EB ranges from being a minor inconvenience requiring modification of some activities, to being completely disabling and, in some cases, fatal.